Rihanna Shows Off Her Baby Bump While Dining In LA

 Rihanna continues to change the game with her trendy maternity style!

-The mother to be was spotted on the scene over the weekend in her favorite Los Angeles restaurant, Georgio Baldi, where she looked as glamorous as ever.
-The expectant mother carried her son, RZA Athelston Mayers, in her arms while rocking crop top, light wash denim jeans and a floor-length coat with $100 bills printed on it.
+The soon to be mother of two was spotted on the scene over the weekend in her favorite Los Angeles restaurant, Georgio Baldi, where she looked as glamorous as ever.
+The expectant mother carried her son, RZA Athelston Mayers, in her arms while rocking a crop top, light wash denim jeans and a floor-length coat with $100 bills printed on it.

-Celebrity photographer Steven Potts captured the Grammy award winning beauty and her baby boy entering the restaurant, and shared all of the photos to his Instagram page here.
+Celebrity photographer Steven Potts captured the Grammy Award-winning beauty and her baby boy entering the restaurant, and shared all of the photos to his Instagram.
+Check out the photos of Rih and RZA below.

 Rihanna and her boyfriend A$AP Rocky started dating in 2020 and announced that they were expecting their first child in January 2022.
 Shortly after, the stylish couple welcomed baby RZA in May of that same year.